 I first heard Darlene Kvist speak about the life-changing power of good nutrition in May, 2007 on her weekly radio show, Dishing Up Nutrition.
-At the time, I was 100 pounds overweight and feeling hopeless about my health (read my story).
+At the time, I was 100 pounds overweight and feeling hopeless about my health.
 With her guidance, I got well and drastically improved the quality of my life.
 I hope you find information in her article that will help you on your health journey.

 Nell Kauls, CaringBridge staff member